Link Search Menu Expand Document

 annepro2_tools --boot -t led build/annepro2-shine-C18.bin

-With QMK installed, you can now easily switch to IAP mode by pressing LSHIFT + RSHIFT + B. This will be useful for customizing your keyboard.
-Remember, you can always use the QMK docs for more info.
-Enjoy!
+With QMK & Shine installed, you can now easily switch to IAP mode by pressing LSHIFT + RSHIFT + B. This will be useful for customizing your keyboard.
+Note: This shortcut will not set the LED MCU to IAP mode if Shine is not already flashed, meaning you will have to use the ESC method if you want to flash Shine and it currently isn’t already flashed.

 Automated Scripts